amr-salah92/Healthcare-Drug-Efficacy/README.md

 ---

 ## Assumptions and Caveats
-1. **Normality Assumption**: Statistical tests assume normality, validated by Shapiro-Wilk and KS tests.
+1. **Normality rejection**: Statistical tests rejects normality, validated by Shapiro-Wilk and KS tests.
 2. **Sample Size Limitations**: Results may not generalize to a larger population.
 3. **Study Design Considerations**: Future research should explore repeated measures for enhanced reliability.